mrkyc/portfolio-analysis/README.md

 - `analysis_currency` - The currency in which the analysis will be performed.
 - `tickers_and_currencies` - A dictionary where the keys are for securities tickers and the values are for currencies for the corresponding securities.
 - `weights` - A dictionary conatining weight groups names as keys and the securities name list (tickers characters before the dot) as the corresponding values.
+- `weight_groups` - A dictionary with the securities that make up a given group
+- `data_folder_path` - Path to folder with portfolio data files
-- `portfolio_data_files_paths_and_payments_columns` - A dictionary with paths to portfolio files as keys.
+- `portfolio_data_files_names_and_payments_columns` - A dictionary with names of portfolio files as keys.
 The values are smaller dictionaries, each containing two key-value pairs.
 The first pair has the key **_TRANSACTION_PAYMENT_**, and the corresponding value is the column name in the portfolio file representing transaction payments (buy/sell) without broker fees.
 The second pair has the key **_FEE_PAYMENT_**, and the corresponding value is the column name in the portfolio file representing fees payment for transactions.
 - `transaction_payments` - A dictionary with the columns from portfolio data files specified as **_TRANSACTION_PAYMENT_** as keys.
 The values are the corresponding currencies in which the amount is specified.
 - `fee_payments` - A dictionary with the columns from portfolio data files specified as **_FEE_PAYMENT_** as keys.
 The values are the corresponding currencies in which the amount is specified.
 - `first_transaction_date` - The date of the first transaction in portfolio.